 Western Australia (WA)

-Travellers from the designated “very low risk states & territories” of NT, QLD, TAS and ACT may now enter WA without quarantine, but must complete a G2G PASS declaration and undergo health screening on arrival at Perth Airport.
+Travellers from the designated “very low risk states & territories” of QLD, NT, SA, TAS, ACT, NSW & VIC may enter WA without self-quarantine, but must complete a G2G PASS declaration and may undergo health screening on arrival at Perth Airport.

 Travellers from a very low risk state or territory who have knowingly had contact with a person from a medium or low risk state or territory in the 14 days before travelling will be subject to the same quarantine conditions as that person and must self-quarantine for 14 days when returning to WA.